Hyliion Holdings Corp. (HYLN): Skating on Thin Ice? We Know the Answer

 Barclays gave a rating of “Equal Weight” to HYLN, setting the target price at $7 in the report published on November 11th of the previous year.

-During the last 5 trading sessions, HYLN rose by +7.58%, which changed the moving average for the period of 200-days by -63.56% in comparison to the 20-day moving average, which settled at $4.11.
-In addition, Hyliion Holdings Corp. saw -26.77% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HYLN fell by -2.42%, which changed the moving average for the period of 200-days by -63.39% in comparison to the 20-day moving average, which settled at $4.18.
+In addition, Hyliion Holdings Corp. saw -28.55% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading